No. 298 Squadron RAF: Formation

-No. 298 Squadron was formed on 24 August 1942 at RAF Thruxton from a nucleus of 297 Squadron as a special operations squadron, equipped with the Armstrong Whitworth Whitley.
-The squadron was however not required for operations, so the formation was suspended and the squadron was disbanded on 19 October 1942.
+No. 298 Squadron was formed on 24 August 1942 at RAF Thruxton from a nucleus of No. 297 Squadron as a special operations squadron, equipped with the Armstrong Whitworth Whitley.
+The squadron was however not required for operations, so the formation was suspended and the it was disbanded on 19 October 1942.

 Gliders and Special Operations

-The squadron was re-formed on 4 November 1943 at RAF Tarrant Rushton, from 'A' Flight of 295 Squadron, with the Handley Page Halifax.
+The squadron was re-formed on 4 November 1943 at RAF Tarrant Rushton, from 'A' Flight of No. 295 Squadron, with the Handley Page Halifax.
 It trained to air-tow the big General Aircraft Hamilcar glider, but began operations in February 1944 in its original role, dropping SOE agents.
-On 16 March 1944 298 Squadrons 'C' Flight split off, to form 644 squadron.
+On 16 March 1944 No. 298 Squadron's 'C' Flight was split off to form No. 644 Squadron.

-During the Normandy landing the squadron air-towed both the Airspeed Horsas and the Hamilcars to landing-zones around the beach head.
+During the Normandy landings, the squadron air-towed both the Airspeed Horsas and the Hamilcars to landing-zones around the beach head.
 An unusual operation involved parachuting jeeps which had been carried underneath the Halifax.
 The squadron then returned again to SOE duties.
 In between the SOE duties the squadron air-towed Hamilcar and Horsa gliders for the Arnhem landing (Operation Market Garden).
 The squadron moved in March 1945 to RAF Woodbridge, England to air-tow gliders for the Rhine crossing (Operation Varsity).
 After Operation Varsity the squadron flew normal supply and transport duties.

 Transport in British India

 In July 1945 the squadron moved to Raipur, British India to provide transport support to the Army.
-In March 1946 the squadron was involved in rice-dropping sorties from Meiktila, Burma to the starving population in the jungle areas.
+In March 1946 the squadron was involved in rice-dropping sorties from RAF Meiktila, Burma to the starving population in the jungle areas.
 The squadron disbanded at Mauripur, Sindh, British India (Now Pakistan Air Force Base Masroor) on 21 December or 30 December 1946.